Human (Christina Perri song): Critical reception

 "Human" was acclaimed by critics.
 Sam Lansky of Idolator applauded the song for being "properly dramatic" in its approach, noting that Perri "[sings] her heart out over triumphant production," resulting in what he described as an "epic and radio-friendly" ballad.
 Amy Sciarretto of PopCrush responded positively to the confessional nature of the lyrics, as well as Perri's "angelic" voice, of which she "shows a wider range than ever" in her delivery.
 She rated the song 3.5 stars out of 5.
 Robert Copsey of Digital Spy described it as a "gothic-tinged" ballad that is "as satisfying as it comes", and rated it three stars out of five.

 Commercial performance

 On its week of release, the song debuted on the Billboard Bubbling Under Hot 100 Singles chart at No. 1.
 It entered the Billboard Hot 100 chart at No. 90 for the chart dated February 22, 2014, and peaked at No. 31 on the Hot 100 for the chart dated May 3, 2014.
-The song reached its millionth digital sales mark in June 2014.

 The song debuted on at No. 71 on the Canadian Hot 100 chart on its week of release.